Best Bouldering Shoes of 2026

 We used our decade of bouldering experience to judge each pair of shoes against each other, and when we could, we compared the performance of different shoes on the exact same problems.
 After thoroughly testing shoes for more than four months (we included pairs that we’ve owned for up to two years, too), we found the six best bouldering shoes for every type of boulderer.

-The pair that stood out the most was the La Sportiva Solution Comps because of their precise and powerful toe and soft design.
+The pair that stood out the most was the La Sportiva Solution Comp because of its precise and powerful toe and soft design.
 These were the pair we reached for over and over again because sticking to small holds and smears, both inside and outside, was easy thanks to their elongated toes.
-The fit is a bit narrow so they’re not perfect for everyone, but the balance of their sensitivity, stiffness, toe box design, and abundance of sticky rubber made this versatile pair the best bouldering shoes we’ve tested.
+The fit is a bit narrow, so they’re not perfect for everyone, but the balance of their sensitivity, stiffness, toe box design, and abundance of sticky rubber makes this versatile pair the best bouldering shoes we’ve tested.

 We create reader-supported, mission-driven, objective gear reviews independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission — without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.